Adult Mental Health Services

 Specialized Programs for Adults

 Specialized programs cater to adults with unique mental health needs.
-These services provide focused care for stability, recovery, and community reintegration.
+These services provide focused care for stability and recovery.

-ACT focuses on helping adults with serious mental illness live independently.
+ACT focuses on helping adults with serious mental illness live on their own.
 This program gives you a team of professionals who offer support in your community.
 They help manage symptoms, find housing, secure medical services, and even assist with daily tasks.

 You do not need to visit an office for help.
-ACT teams come to you where and when support is needed.
+The ACT team will come to you.
 This program reduces hospital stays and helps you build stability over time.
-It’s designed to keep care accessible while promoting dignity and long-term wellness.
+This keeps care accessible while promoting dignity and long-term wellness.

 Targeted Case Management (TCM) helps you manage your mental health needs while connecting you with essential community resources.
 This program offers customized support with employment, housing, and physical healthcare services.